tiagomms/XRPrototyping-03-PaperDigitalOverlay/Assets/Scripts/CircuitProcessor/Step1-ChatGPTPromptToUnderstandElectricalCircuit.md

 - Two components are grouped as a branch when only one route for current exists.

 #### 💡 Lightbulb Ordering Rule
-Lightbulbs (`L#`) must be placed **last** in both the `verbalPlan` and `formula`, **whenever this does not affect circuit behavior or Ohm's Law correctness**.
-This ensures readability and reinforces their visual role as output indicators.
-Reordering is only allowed if it does not modify the actual logical flow or break structural correctness (e.g., altering series/parallel logic).
+Lightbulbs (`L#`) must be placed **last** in both the `verbalPlan` and `formula`, as long as this does not break electrical correctness.
+This ordering is preferred and must be enforced unless the circuit would break.

+If the lightbulb is not the last physical component in the traced loop, it should still be moved to the end of the `verbalPlan` and `formula` **for readability** — as long as series/parallel grouping is not violated.
+This ensures consistent symbolic representation across examples and avoids confusion in visual-digital alignment.

 Examples:
 - ✅ Good: `V01 -> R01 + S01 || R02 -> L01`